From BR Bullpen

 The birthday listed above is not necessarily entirely accurate as no one knows exactly how old Julio is and Julio himself has been secretive about his true age.
 Julio, like many other Dominicans, likely broke into pro ball with a false birth certificate.

 On April 20, 2006, he became (at age 47) the oldest player ever to hit a home run in the majors.
-He repeated the feat on September 30th, in a game in which he matched a career-high with 5 RBIs.
-Even more amazing is how many times he has homered in the last few years.
-The list of players over 45 who have hit Home Runs includes Franco 19 times, Cap Anson three times and Jack Quinn and Carlton Fisk once each.
+He repeated the feat on September 30th, in a game in which he matched a career high with 5 RBIs.
+Even more amazing is how many times he homered in his last few years.
+The list of players over 45 who have hit home runs includes Franco 19 times, Cap Anson three times and Jack Quinn and Carlton Fisk once each.
 By hitting a home run run in 2007, he pushed the record for oldest player to homer to 48 years and 254 days, while he later set the mark for the oldest RBI by driving in a run 25 days after his 49th birthday.
-On May 16, 2012, Jamie Moyer drove in a run, breaking Franco's record by 155 days.
+On May 16, 2012, pitcher Jamie Moyer drove in a run, breaking Franco's record by 155 days.

 When he faced Roger Clemens on June 15, 2007, it was the oldest pitcher-batter matchup in over 53 years since Rube Walberg pitched to Nick Altrock in 1933.
 Their combined age was 93 years, 246 days.
 They had first faced off over 23 years earlier.
-After being released by the Mets and Braves in 2007, Franco returned to Mexico.
-He was playing for the Tigres de Quintana Roo when he finally announced his retirement on April 30, 2008, at the age of 49.
+After being released by the Mets and Braves in 2007, Franco returned to Mexico in 2008.
+He was playing for the Tigres de Quintana Roo when he finally announced his retirement on April 30th, at the age of 49.
 In 2009, he managed the GCL Mets in the Gulf Coast League.

 Notable Achievements